digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+Flash of unstyled content is displaying unstyled content for user for a while while loading page.
+Appears when CSS is slow to load or when JS causes multiple page rendering.
+To avoid FOUC, you should provide the user with the most optimized CSS (minimized, in one file), and use as little rrendering browser javascript as possible.
+Use Critical CSS (ie throwing the most important inline css rules in the head tag).
+Use media queries and serve CSS optimized for lower resolution devices.
+One can also hide whole page until all styles are loaded.

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?